Frequently Asked Questions

-The offer letters are available on the Career Center website.
 The appropriate form must be completed online by the hiring supervisor (a handwritten letter will not be accepted), then printed after completion.

 The supervisor must sign and date the letter, and return it to the Career Center in SSB 3.300 to obtain the appropriate signature.
 The letter must then be taken to the International Student Services Office to obtain the necessary paperwork for the Social Security Administration.
 It is the student's responsibility to "walk" the letter and paperwork through the entire process.

 |I want a general resume to use for all of the jobs for which I'm applying.
 That saves time and effort, right?|

 I want a general resume to use for all of the jobs for which I'm applying.
 That saves time and effort, right?

 You will get more response from employers if you create a targeted version of your resume.
 There is no need to write a new resume for each job you apply for - rather it is better to create targeted versions for the types of positions or industries that interest you.
 For example, an accounting major may be interested in tax accounting, auditing, and general accounting.
 It is better to have three resumes focused on those areas individually instead of having one version that tries to present all skills, abilities and experience combining the three areas.
 You should recognize the fact that you will be writing new versions or updating your resume for the rest of your career.